Introduction to Climate Modeling

 calculations. (column 4 zones are connected to column 1 zones; there are

-no zones above row N or below row S)
+no zones above row N or below row S because these are actually triangles)

 This means that each simulated tick of the clock will require at least